camunda/camunda-docs-manual/content/user-guide/process-engine/authorization-service.md

 {{< /note >}}

-GRANT and REVOKE authorizations with Retry Job and Suspend Instance permission precede over Update.
+GRANT and REVOKE authorizations with Retry Job, Suspend Instance, and Update Instance Variable permissions precede over Update.
+Keep in mind that user who is allowed to perform variable updates could trigger other changes in the process by updating a variable.
+For example, successful evaluation of conditional event related to this variable.

 ## Additional Process Instance Permissions